yanwang-ntu/yanwang-ntu.githib.io/README.md

 + `params:profileMode:imageTitle` – Your name, to be used as tag for your profile picture
 + `params:socialIcons` – The URLs to your social accounts

+### Content files

+The files in the `content` folder are Markdown files that contain the content of the website.
+Each file corresponds to one page of the website.

+The folder in which the file is placed (`papers`, `courses`, or `design`) determines the category in which the page will appear (the [paper page](https://pascalmichaillat.org/papers/), the [course page](https://pascalmichaillat.org/courses/), or the [design page](https://pascalmichaillat.org/design/)).

+Keep the folders `papers`, `courses`, and `design` to preserve this website's structure.
+You can change the name of a folder to change the URL where the category page is located.
+Keep the `tags` folder to preserve the customization of the [tag page](https://pascalmichaillat.org/tags/).

+All the files currently in the `content` folder pertain to this website and can be safely deleted, with the exception of the following files:

++ `location.md` – Page linked to the location icon on the homepage.
+Replace the content with your own addresses.
++ `officehours.md` – Page linked to the office hours icon on the homepage.
+Replace the content with your own office hours.

 ### Static files

 The files in the `static` folder are PDF files and images to which the website links.
 All the files currently in the `static` folder pertain to this website and can be safely deleted, with the exception of the following files:

-+ `picture.jpeg` is the picture appearing on the homepage.
++ `picture.jpeg` – Picture appearing on the homepage.
 Replace it with your own picture.
-+ `cv.pdf` is the CV linked to the CV icon on the homepage.
++ `cv.pdf` – CV linked to the CV icon on the homepage.
 Replace it with your own CV.
-+ `favicon.io`, `favicon-32x32.png`, `favicon-16x16.png`, and `apple-touch-icon.png` is the favicon appearing in the menu bar next to the website title, and in the browser next to the URL.
++ `favicon.io`, `favicon-32x32.png`, `favicon-16x16.png`, `apple-touch-icon.png` – Favicon appearing in the menu bar next to the website title, and in the browser next to the URL.
 Replace it with the [favicon of your choice](https://favicon.io).

 ### Public folder